ansible-collections/ansible.utils/docs/ansible.utils.slaac_filter.rst

 Synopsis
 --------
-- This filter returns the SLAAC address within a network for a given HW/MAC address. the filter slaac() generates an IPv6 address for a given network and a MAC Address in Stateless Configuration.
+- This filter returns the SLAAC address within a network for a given HW/MAC address.
+- The filter slaac() generates an IPv6 address for a given network and a MAC Address in Stateless Configuration.